Semyonis/TestTaskFileCompresion/README.md

 # TestTaskFileCompresion
-Compression big file with gZip library and .net 3.5 Task
+Compression big file with gZip library and .net 3.5 Threads

 Simple file compress/decompress multithreaded algorithm based on  threads and GZipStream (.net 3.5 only)